 GTA 6 trailer: when can I watch one?

-The thing about Rockstar Games is that it’s incredibly secretive.
-No trailer is getting out of that game studio unless someone seriously screws up.
+The thing about Rockstar Games is that it’s an incredibly secretive games publisher.
+No GTA 6 trailer is getting out of that studio unless someone seriously screws up.

-Just look at what Rockstar did with both GTA 5 and Red Read Redemption 2.
+Just look at what Rockstar did with both GTA 5 and Red Dead Redemption 2.
 It teased an announcement a few days before dropping the first trailer for either game.

-If there’s a GTA 6 trailer, you’ll know about it because the internet will explode – and we'll let you know.
+If there’s a GTA 6 trailer, you’ll know about it because the internet will explode – and we'll let you know too, of course.
 But we're not expecting one anytime soon.

 GTA 6 news and rumors: what do we know so far?